dotnet/docs/docs/core/compatibility/index.md

 ## Modifications to the public contract

 Changes in this category *modify* the public surface area of a type.
-Most of the changes in this category are disallowed.
+Most of the changes in this category are disallowed since they violate *backwards compatibility* (the ability of an application that was developed with a previous version of an API to execute without recompilation on a later version).
 They include:

 - **Renaming or removing a public type, member, or parameter.**